River Lady: Plot

 In the 1870s, in a logging town on the Mississippi River, a conflict exists between the people of a mill town and the lumberjacks who work downriver.
-Romance and deceit are catalyzed by the arrival of the gambling riverboat, River Lady, owned by a beautiful woman called Sequin.
+Romance and deceit are catalyzed by the arrival of a riverboat casino named River Lady, owned by a beautiful woman called Sequin.

 Bauvais, a representative of the local lumber syndicate and Sequin's business partner, is trying to convince H.L.
 Morrison, the mill owner, to sell his business.
 Morrison refuses, and Sequin eventually buys part of the struggling business in order to provide a reputable job for her boyfriend, Dan Corrigan, a lumberjack.

 Dan eventually takes the job and he and Sequin become engaged.
 But, when Dan discovers that Sequin manipulated Morrison into giving him the job, he gets drunk and marries Stephanie, Morrison's daughter.
 Sparks fly between Morrison's business and Sequin's syndicate instigated by a vengeful Dan.

 In the following battle, Bauvais is killed and Dan is shot.
 After the battle, Sequin visits a healing Dan and asks to get back together (Dan and Stephanie are separated).
 Dan tells Sequin he has actually fallen in love with his wife and wants to stay with her.
 On her way out of town forever, Sequin tells Stephanie that Dan wants her thereby reuniting the couple.